FHIR/sql-on-fhir-v2/README.md

 FHIR supports data in JSON format, data could be loaded into json-aware databases and used.
-But FHIR JSON representation is not designed for databases and usage is painful.
+But FHIR JSON  is not designed for this use case.

+This spec introduces more
+database-friendly format and
-The key idea of this spec is to introduce more database-friendly JSON representation and easy-implementable conversion algorithm from FHIR JSON.
+conversion algorithm from FHIR JSON.

-This format should simplify common queries in most of modern databases.
+This format should simplify common queries in most of modern databases, minimizing requirements of advanced path language.
+In other words we shifting fhirpath complexity from SQL to conversion phase.

 ## Format spec